Fakparu/bikesharing/README.md

 # Results:
 The result from the statistical analysis are as follows

-o	In checking out by gender visualization, the graph shows that if 0,1 and 2 hours are selected, there is an outburst to the peak by the number of bikes and sharp drop too.
+o	In checking out by gender visualization, the graph shows that if 0,1 and 2 hours are selected, there is a spike on the number of bikes and sharp drop too.
 The male gender who ride bikes was the highest, then the female before unknown.
 ![image](https://user-images.githubusercontent.com/105121697/185542825-d0f1633e-edb5-420e-8950-93d683c62179.png)

 o	Overall,  there are more male bikers, more than female bikers at the peak hour, 9:00 AM